Bird Watching Adds to Patio Fun

 What is Composting?

 Composting is an easy way to turn waste into useful soil.
 Basically you add brown stuff to green stuff with water, air, time and heat and eventually you get compost — dirt that can be rich in nutrients that plants need to grow.
 Materials that you might otherwise throw away include dead leaves, straw and wood chips, shavings or sawdust (sawdust from wood not chemically treated) along with grass clippings (grass not treated with an insecticide, weedkiller and/or non-organic fertilizer), vegetable scraps, coffee grounds and tea bags.
-If you are interested in starting to compost, check out our blog post Start Your Garden With Compost and make sure you get our free compost printable.
+If you are interested in starting to compost, check out our blog post Why Composting is Important and our LivingOnThePatio Starter Kit includes a worksheet for instructions on building an outdoor compost pile (heap).
+Get it here.

 Garden compost